 Health coverage tax credit.
-If, during 2011, you were an eligible trade adjustment assistance (TAA) recipient, alternative TAA (ATAA) recipient, reemployment TAA (RTAA) recipient, or Pension Benefit Guaranty Corporation (PBGC) pension recipient, you must complete Form 8885 before completing Schedule A, line 1.
-When figuring the amount of insurance premiums you can deduct on Schedule A, do not include:
+If, during 2013, you were an eligible trade adjustment assistance (TAA) recipient, alternative TAA (ATAA) recipient, reemployment TAA (RTAA) recipient, or Pension Benefit Guaranty Corporation (PBGC) pension recipient, you must complete Form 8885 before completing Schedule A. When figuring the amount of insurance premiums you can deduct on Schedule A, do not include:

-- Any amounts you included on Form 8885, line 4, - Any qualified health insurance premiums you paid to "U.S. Treasury-HCTC", or - Any health coverage tax credit advance payments shown in box 1 and any additional credit reported in the box to the left of box 8 of Form 1099-H.
+- Any amounts you included on Form 8885, - Any qualified health insurance premiums you paid to "U.S. Treasury-HCTC," or - Any health coverage tax credit advance payments shown on Form 1099-H, Health Coverage Tax Credit (HCTC) Advance Payments.